awave1/lecture-notes/grst205/midterm02.md

 ### Campaigns of Alexander (334-325 BCE)

+**Important Events**: Battle of Issus, Capture of Persipolis, and Mutinity at Hyphasia.

 - **333 BCE**: **Battle of Issus**
   - Persian kind Darius III personally defeated for the first time
 - **331 BCE**:, Darius is defeated again.
 Soon after he murdured by one of his satraps.